 The College's commitment to communities throughout northeast lowa has produced six regional centers located in Cresco, Dubuque, Manchester, Oelwein and Waukon.
 Each center provides educational opportunities and services to students interested in taking classes close to home.
-Among the services provided at each center are economic development, workforce development, day and evening credit and continuing education classes, GED preparation, English Speakers of Other Languages (ESOL) classes and adult literacy, and programs designed for adult learners returning to college.
-Starting in 2012, NICC piloted a new Student Success Center model at the Dubuque and Oelwein centers to augment the college's outreach capability and build upon the individualized services for students at centers in all locations.
+Among the services provided at each center are economic development, workforce development, day and evening credit and continuing education classes, GED preparation, English Speakers of Other Languages (ESOL) classes and adult literacy and programs designed for adult learners returning to college.
+In 2012, NICC piloted the Student Success Center model at the Dubuque Center for Education and the Regional Academy for Math and Science/ Oelwein Center centers to augment the College's outreach capability and build upon the individualized services for students at centers in all locations.